Factbox: Latest global HIV/AIDS numbers

-Here is the latest global and regional picture on HIV and AIDS from a report by the United Nations Program on AIDS (UNAIDS).
+Here is the latest global and regional picture on HIV and AIDS from a report by the United Nations Programme on HIV/AIDS (UNAIDS) released on Monday.

 THE GLOBAL PICTURE:

-* An estimated 34 million people worldwide had the human immunodeficiency virus (HIV) that causes AIDS in 2010, according to the UNAIDS data, up 17 percent on 2001, when 28.6 million were living with HIV.
+* An estimated 34 million people worldwide had the human immunodeficiency virus (HIV) that causes AIDS in 2010, according to the latest UNAIDS data.
+This number is up 17 percent on 2001, when 28.6 million were living with HIV.

 * There were 2.7 million new HIV infections in 2010, including an estimated 390,000 among children.